GNYIO/gny-docs/docs/run-node/configure.md

 }
 ```

 The problem shows itself in the communication with other nodes.
-Because our node announces a private address which another node can't communicate with.
+Because our node announces a private IP address which other nodes can't communicate with.
 Therefore we have to pass the **publicIP** to the GNY node.

 The `publicIP` can be passed to the GNY node: